 - Take advantage of opportunities for real industrial work experience on live projects for real clients.

 - Gain awareness of contemporary IT practices and the structure and demands of the global computing industry.

 This course is designed for graduates of other subjects who want to gain employment in the lucrative IT industry.
-This full time, one-year taught course covers a range of topics and presents you with a variety of optional modules to enhance skills in the area of your choice.
-This course offers a two year work experience route including a placement of up to 12 months.
+This full time course covers a range of topics and presents you with a variety of optional modules to enhance skills in the area of your choice.

 'The MSc Computing course gave me a range of skills covering project management, software development and data management- all of which contribute towards my current role as a software developer. '